-I’m currently working as the Manager of Content Strategy, responsible for the creation and execution of web content strategy for the flagship member communications channels of NAR, managing a team of three strategists.
+I am the Director of Web Content Strategy, responsible for the production and management of web content for the main member communications channels of NAR, managing a team of five.
 I also worked for five years as a content strategist at NAR, optimizing six major sections of nar.realtor.
 Below are a few sample projects, ordered by scale.

 Site redesign, migration, and launch – 2017

 Develop an entirely new presentation including design, taxonomy, and navigation of nar.realtor; migrate existing content; import subsite advocacy content into singular web presence.

 The presentation below introduced the board to the new site in September 2017, just prior to launch.

 Explore the full site: nar.realtor

 - Worked with user research vendor to develop master taxonomy; educated subject matter experts on new vocabulary; mapped existing vocabulary terms to new terms